What to Know Before Renting Out a Room in Your House

 Short-term Rental

 One option you might consider is offering short-term rentals through a service such as Airbnb or Vrbo.
-This could be a good option if you live in an in-demand tourist area or have a home in an out-of-the-way locale that might attract someone looking for a place to relax and unwind.
-Some travelers prefer to stay somewhere that feels more like a home than a hotel.
+This could be a good choice if you live in an in-demand tourist area or have a home in an out-of-the-way locale that might attract someone looking for a place to relax and unwind.
+Some travelers prefer to stay in a home setting versus a hotel.
+Many local governments have taken steps to regulate these rentals, so check rules before proceeding.

 Recommended: 25 Things to Know When Renting Out an Airbnb